 Students performing at a Percussion Showcase

 Our percussionists occasionally travel and perform abroad.
-In the past students have travelled to Florence with Serge Vuille and PERC’M has performed in Basel with David Hockings.
+Previously RCM percussionists have toured with Serge Vuille, She-e Wu and David Hockings.

 The Percussion Faculty runs regular performance classes in which every student participates at least twice a term.
 In addition the entire faculty performs at the RCM’s termly percussion showcases, which include solos and duos, plus performances by PERC’M and the Redhocks.